OpenGVLab/InternVL/clip_benchmark/README.md

 This folder contains the implementation of InternVL for image classification and image-text retrieval.

+We mainly use [CLIP Benchmark](https://github.com/LAION-AI/CLIP_benchmark) to evaluate the performance of InternVL.

 ## 🛠️ Install

 - Clone this repository: